stokesgarrett/AWS-Web-Application-Hosting/README.md

 ## Objective

 The AWS Web Application project focused on hosting and managing a web application utilizing AWS.
-The project utilized AWS services such as S3, EC2, IAM, CloudWatch, and Backup to deploy a functional web application.
+The project utilized AWS services S3, EC2, IAM, CloudWatch, and Backup to deploy a functional web application.
 This project enhanced understanding of cloud-based web application hosting and management, as well as understanding of core AWS services.

 ### Skills Learned